tjohnman/Obsession/README.md

 Building
 --------

-You might need to download and install [Qt 4.8.7](https://download.qt.io/archive/qt/4.8/4.8.7/) for your platform.
+You might need to download and build/install [Qt 4.8.7](https://download.qt.io/archive/qt/4.8/4.8.7/) for your platform.

 - Download this repository and unpack it.
 - Create a `build` directory inside the directory where you unpacked the source if it doesn't exist.
-- Run `qmake ../Obsession.pro` from the `build` directory.
+- Run `qmake -config release ../Obsession.pro` from the `build` directory.
 This will generate a Makefile for you.
 - You can then run `make` normally from in order to build your binary, which will appear in the `build` directory.

 What doesn't work